PersiaML/tutorials/src/inference/index.md

 ## 2. Prepare model

-The sparse and dense parts of a PerisaML model are saved separately.
+The sparse part and dense part of a PerisaML model are saved separately.

 For dense part, it can be saved directly through torch api, like [TorchScript], for example: